GluuFederation/docs-gluu-server-prod/docs/source/upgrade/index.md

     - Before upgrading, make sure to [back up](../operation/backup.md) the Gluu container or LDAP LDIF.
     - Upgrades should always be thoroughly scoped and tested on a development environment *first*.
     - This upgrade process only upgrades versions 4.0.x through 4.3.0.
 To upgrade from a previous version, first [upgrade to 4.0](https://gluu.org/docs/gluu-server/4.0/upgrade/).

-    #### Online Upgrade from 4.x to 4.3.1

-    !!!
-Note
-        Upgrade script runs on Python 3.
+    - Upgrade script runs on Python 3.
 You need to install Python 3 before running the script.
         * On CentoOS/RHEL: `yum install -y python3`
         * On Ubuntu/Debian: `apt-get update && apt-get install -y python3`

+    #### Online Upgrade from 4.x to 4.3.1

     The upgrade script downloads all needed software and applications from the internet.
 You can perform an online upgrade by following these steps:

     * Download the upgrade script